jorisvandenbossche/course-python-geospatial/notebooks/case-sea-surface-temperature.md

 ax.set_title("");
 ```

-## Make projection aware maps
+### Make projection aware maps

 +++

 The previous maps were the default outputs of xarray without specification of the spatial context.
 For reporting these plots are not appropriate.
 We can use the [cartopy](https://scitools.org.uk/cartopy/docs/latest/) package to adjust our Matplotlib axis to make them spatially aware.

-To make sure the data of xarray can be integrated in a cartopy plot, the crucial element is to define the `transform` argument to to control which coordinate system that the given data is in.
+For more in-depth information on cartopy, see the [visualization-03-cartopy](./visualization-03-cartopy.ipynb) notebook.
+As a short recap, to make sure the data of xarray can be integrated in a cartopy plot, the crucial element is to define the `transform` argument to to control which coordinate system that the given data is in.
 You can add the transform keyword with an appropriate `cartopy.crs.CRS` instance from the `import cartopy.crs` module:

 ```{code-cell} ipython3
 import cartopy.crs as ccrs